-Click above to watch my video review, or read on for the
+Watch my video review here, or read on for more details!

-I slept on a twin-size Eve mattress for 10 nights so that I could bring you this review.
-With that in mind . . .
+I slept on a queen-size Nectar for 10 nights.
+Having said that . . .

 HOW MANY STARS?